angular/components/src/cdk-experimental/scrolling/virtual-scroll.md

 ```

 The fixed size strategy also supports setting the buffer size, i.e. the number of items rendered
 beyond the edge of the viewport.
 This can be adjusted by setting the `bufferSize` input.
+If
+`bufferSize` is not specified it defaults to 5 items.

 ```html
 <cdk-virtual-scroll-viewport itemSize="50" bufferSize="1">